kubocd/kubocd-doc/docs/user-guide/200-redis.md

 Redis publishes its Helm chart as an OCI image.
 Therefore, in the source section of the first module, the chart is referenced in this form.

+> The bitnami Redis docker image defined by the Helm chart no longer exists.
+This is why the tag is set to `latest`.

 Redis Commander, on the other hand, provides its chart only through its GitHub repository.
 Thus, it is referenced in the source section of the second module accordingly.